how long does… · fermentation

 The full answer

-Fermented pickles (the deli-style, full-sour kind — not vinegar-pickled) need lactic acid bacteria to develop flavor.
-At room temperature, this takes 7–28 days depending on temperature, salt, and how sour you want them.
+Fermented pickles (the deli-style, full-sour kind — not vinegar "quick pickles") rely on wild lactic-acid bacteria to sour the brine.
+At room temperature this takes 7–28 days, governed by temperature, salt, and how sour you want them.

-Published references: NCHFP, Sandor Katz, and Kirsten Shockey all converge on 1–2 weeks at room temperature as the standard window.
+Published references — NCHFP, Sandor Katz, and Kirsten Shockey — converge on 1–2 weeks at room temperature as the standard full-sour window.

 Time ranges by condition